mcampos1/Terraform-Associate-Notes/Section4/Read, Generate, Modify Configurations.md

 Use local values only in moderation, in situations where a single value or result used in many places and that value is likely to be changed in the future

+# Terraform Functions

+The Terraform language includes a number of built-in functions that you can use to transform and combine values.
+The general syntax for function calls is a function name followed by comma-separated arugements in parentheses:

+function(arguement1, arguement2)
+Ex: max(5,12,9)
+12

+The Terraform language does not support user-defined functions, and so only the functions built in to the language are available for use

+* Numeric
+* String
+* Collection
+* Encoding
+* Filesystem
+* Date and Time
+* Hash and Cryptio
+* IP Network
+* Type Conversion